reactome/reactome_chatbot/README.md

 ## Embeddings & Documents Bundles

-The ChatBot's knowledge of a given data source is generated directly using the latest data release, resulting in a bundle of embedded information and/or text documents.
+The ChatBot's knowledge of a given data source is generated using the latest data release, resulting in a bundle of embedded information and/or text documents.
 For simplicity, we refer to these bundles as **Embeddings** throughout this document.

 In the case of Reactome, embeddings bundles are generated once per release from [reactome/graphdb](https://hub.docker.com/r/reactome/graphdb) releases from DockerHub and uploaded to AWS S3 for easy retrieval.